Humboldt-WI/blog/content/research/seminar/StaticJupyter_example_post.md

 +++
-title = "A Jupyter Notebook Example Post" date = '2017-12-12' tags = ["Blogging"]
+title = "A Static Jupyter Notebook Example" date = '2017-12-12' tags = [ "Deep Learning", "Neural Networks", "Class17/18",]
-categories = ["Seminar"]
+categories = ["research"]
-banner = "img/banners/hu-logo.jpg"
+banner = "img/banners/deepLearningKlein.png"
-author = "David"
+author = "Class of Winter Term 2017 / 2018"
+disqusShortname = "https-wisample-github-io-blog"
 +++

-This is an example of a jupyter notebook to give you an idea of how your blog post could look like.
+### This is an example of a jupyter notebook to give you an idea of how your blog post could look like.

 <!--more-->